spatie/phpunit-watcher/README.md

 ## Customization

 Certain aspects of the behaviour of the tool can be modified.
-All options can be set in a `.phpunit-watcher.yml` in your project directory.
+The file for options may be named `.phpunit-watcher.yml`, `phpunit-watcher.yml` or `phpunit-watcher.yml.dist`.
+The tool will look for a file in that order.

-If a such a config file does not exist in the project directory, the tool will check if the file exists in any of the parent directories of the project directory.
+If a config file does not exist in the project directory, the tool will check if a file exists in any of the parent directories of the project directory.

 Here's some example content.
 Read on for a more detailed explanation of all the options.